mdickopp/linux-vm/README.md

 well.

-The command `cleanup-shutdown` (to be run as _root_) can be used to clean up the virtual machine after further setup (e.g., afetr installing additional software).
+The command `cleanup-shutdown` (to be run as _root_) can be used to clean up the virtual machine after further setup (e.g., after installing additional software).
 It removes log files, caches, and history files, resets the desktop environment configuration, discards unused disk blocks, and shuts down the virtual machine.